Quantum sensing with a spin ensemble in a two-dimensional material

-Taken together, our device-agnostic Hamiltonian- and noise-learning framework will accelerate the discovery of novel quantum sensing platforms based on atomically thin 2D materials, as well as other central spin systems.
-By integrating nanoscale sensing with coherent, tunable hybrid electron-nuclear registers, these 2D spin systems open pathways not only for advanced quantum sensing but also for scalable quantum simulators~\cite{rovny2024nanoscale} and quantum networks~\cite{reiserer2022colloquium}, heralding a new era of fully integrated solid-state quantum technologies. \\
+Taken together, our device-agnostic Hamiltonian- and noise-learning framework will accelerate the discovery of novel quantum sensing platforms based on atomically thin 2D van der Waals materials, as well as other central spin systems.
+By integrating nanoscale sensing with coherent, tunable hybrid electron-nuclear registers, these 2D spin systems open pathways not only to advanced quantum sensing but also to scalable quantum simulation~\cite{rovny2024nanoscale} and quantum networking~\cite{reiserer2022colloquium}, heralding a new era of fully integrated solid-state quantum technologies. \\

 \textit{Acknowledgments}--- We thank Sungjun Eun for assistance with running simulations on Marlowe, Stanford’s GPU-based computational cluster; Timothy Chang, Indra Periwal and Jakob Grzesik for support with initial optical and spin measurements.
 We also thank Norman Yao for helpful discussions.
 This work was supported by the Department of Energy DE-SC0025620, Laboratory Directed Research and Development program at SLAC National Accelerator Laboratory, under contract DE-AC02-76SF00515, and the Quantum Science Seed Grant Program from Stanford Q-FARM.
-JC was supported by AFOSR under grant no. FA9550-23-1-0625.
+JC was supported by AFOSR under grant no. FA9550-23-1-0625 and AFOSR YIP under grant no. FA9550-25-1-0147.
 We also acknowledge support from the Stanford Research Computing Center for providing computational resources, as some of the computations for this project were performed on the Sherlock cluster.
 G.S. acknowledges support from the Stanford Bloch Postdoctoral Fellowship.
 E.I.R. acknowledges support from an appointment to the Intelligence Community Postdoctoral Research Fellowship Program at Stanford University, administered by the Oak Ridge Institute for Science and Education (ORISE) through an interagency agreement between the U.S. Department of Energy and the Office of the Director of National Intelligence (ODNI).
 Support for hBN crystal growth by TP and JHE was provided by the Office of Naval Research, award number N00014-22-1-2582.
 J.C. acknowledges support from the Terman Faculty Fellowship at Stanford University.